 If a member is recalled to duty for a general alarm signal, he shall be paid at 1 1/2 times his regular base rate, for duty up to two (2) hours minimum.
-Any duty in excess of two (2) hours shall be compensated at 11⁄2 times his regular base rate.
+Any duty more than two (2) hours shall be compensated at $1^{1}/{2}$ times his regular base rate.
 Unless extended by the fire chief or his designee, employees must report at fire headquarters within fifteen (15) minutes after the sounding of the general alarm to be recognized as being present.